-This week, there has been a lot of talk about 130-hour weeks being the key to success.
-But I dispute that: I'm a big believer that success comes from working smarter, not harder.
-In order to drive results, I think it's smart to stay focused on the outcome -- not necessarily the input.
+I'm a big believer that success comes from working smarter, not harder.
+In order to drive results, I think it's smart to stay focused on the outcome — not necessarily the input.
 Results are about smart project management and working well with others.

-And I belive there is one essential behavior that leads to more success, and it's follow up.
+And I belive there is one essential behavior that leads to more success — the follow up.

 For many of us, especially women, it’s easy to be concerned that following up can be irritating or too pushy.
 Without follow up, opportunities, worksteps, and essential preparation can get lost.
 The focus you place on follow up will almost certainly make you better at your job.